ms2300/multiplayer-elo/README.md

 - Competition wide k value now scales linearly downward as the size of the competition grows

 - About the top 5% of overall competitors within a system receive lower k values to stabilize ratings on the edge of the bell curve and reduce the potential for elo deflation.
+This had the slight opposite effect of creating small amounts of elo inflation

-- Expected score algorithm changed slightly to make an elo difference of 400 points have an expected score of .25 instead of .0909 and .75 instead of .909 respectively.
+- Expected score algorithm changed slightly to make an elo difference of 400 points have an expected score of .25 instead of .0909 and .75 instead of .909 respectively

 - Make the floor of an elo ranking be zero